Spiritual support and guidance are part of our healing tradition

 Chaplains, representing a broad range of religious denominations, are available to offer spiritual support and assist patients, residents and their families with the challenges that arise from illness and hospitalization.
 While the staff at Adirondack Health is highly trained to recognize the stress or concerns that can arise in a health care setting, our Chaplains are available for one-on-one counseling to help in a time of crisis or grief.

-- Father Steve Kovacevich, D.Min., BCC Director, Pastoral Care Adirondack Medical Center & Mercy Living Center
+Father Steve Kovacevich, D.Min., BCC, Director of Pastoral Care, Adirondack Medical Center & Mercy Living Center